JanssenProject/jans/docs/admin/config-guide/custom-assets-configuration.md

 /opt/jans/jans-cli/config-cli.py --schema AssetForm
 ```

-For better understanding, the Janssen Server also provides an sample of data to
+For better understanding, the Janssen Server also provides a sample of data to
-be sent to the server.This sample conforms to the schema above.
+be sent to the server.
+This sample conforms to the schema above.
 Use the command
 below to get the sample.

 ```bash title="Command"